Drug Shortages and Discontinuations

 - For therapeutic alternatives, see RxFiles - Calcium Channel Blocker (CCB).
 RxFiles is available through SHIRP.

-Zolmitriptan 2.5 mg tablets
+- Zolmitriptan 2.5 mg regular tablets

 - See RxFiles Migraine or CPS Headache in Adults for therapeutic alternatives.
 RxFiles and CPS are available through SHIRP.